BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

 $$
 with equality if and only if $$p=q$$.

-A quantity related to the the Kullback-Leibler divergence is the cross-entropy defined as
+A quantity related to the Kullback-Leibler divergence is the cross-entropy defined as

 $$
     H(p,q) = -\mathbb E_{x \sim p}\log q(x)